 |Source: OECD Main Science and Technology Indicators|

-This trend is mirrored in China, with its businesses financing 76.1 percent ($306 billion) of the country’s gross expenditure on R&D in 2016.
+This trend is mirrored in China, with its businesses financing 76.6 percent ($354.4 billion) of the country’s gross expenditure on R&D in 2018.
 However, this high concentration of business financing has not always been the case.
 In 1994, business contributed only 32.4 percent of China’s R&D spending.
-This uptick can partially be attributed to the growing number of enterprises.
-According to the World Bank, the number of domestic Chinese companies listed on stock exchanges around the world has more than tripled from 1,086 in 2000 to 3,485 in 2017.
+This uptick can partially be attributed to the growing number of Chinese enterprises.
+According to the World Bank, the number of domestic listed companies in China more than tripled from 1,086 in 2000 to 3,777 in 2019.

 However, analyzing trends in business funding is muddled by the importance of state-owned enterprises (SOEs) in the Chinese economy.
 SOEs are subject to orders from “government officials functioning as representatives of ownership,” which in some cases makes the R&D initiatives financed by SOEs akin to government funding.
 SOEs also have preferential access to bank loans from China’s state-owned banks, which reduces the cost of borrowing and provides SOEs with stronger financial backing compared to private companies.
 Unlike their counterparts in the United States and Europe, which commonly rely on venture capital to finance R&D, private firms in China often fund their own innovation efforts, which further widens the financing gap.

 In contrast to financing from business, direct funding from the government is on the decline.
-From 2000 to 2016, the percent of R&D financed by the government dropped from 33.4 percent to 20 percent.
-This places China on a level comparable to the United States (25.1 percent) and South Korea (22.7 percent), but significantly below that of Russia (68.2 percent) and Mexico (67.4 percent).
+From 2000 to 2018, the percent of R&D financed by the government in China dropped from 33.4 percent to 20.2 percent.
+This places China on a level comparable to the United States (23 percent) and South Korea (20.5 percent), but significantly below that of Mexico (76.9 percent) and Russia (67 percent).